 Price to Earnings Ratio = Share Price ÷ Earnings per Share (EPS)

 Or for Rocky Brands:

-Of course Rocky Brands may not be the best stock to buy.
-So you may wish to see this free collection of other companies that have high ROE and low debt.
+Of course you might be able to find a better stock than Rocky Brands.
+So you may wish to see this free collection of other companies that have grown earnings strongly.

 To help readers see past the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price-sensitive company announcements.